 In terms of comfort, BMW X2 has got high headroom that leaves enough gap between the head of a six-footer and the roof.
 Depending on your height, the seat could be adjusted upward or downward to get a better view of the road.

-There is a 2-litre turbo petrol, which gives 141 kw and 218Nm of torque.
+There is 2-litre turbo petrol, which gives 141 kw and 218Nm of torque.
 And there is 2-litre turbo diesel, which gives 240 Kw and 400Nm of torque.
 The diesel car comes as standard with xDrive intelligent, all-wheel drive and the eight-speed Steptronic transmission.
-While the petrol is front wheel drive, ffitted with the sporty seven-speed Steptronic dual-clutch transmission.
+While the petrol is a front-wheel drive, fitted with the sporty seven-speed Steptronic dual-clutch transmission.

-For other sub-Sahara African countries, including Nigeria, BMW says it would release other engine version in front wheel drive powered by three-litre engine.
+For other sub-Sahara African countries, including Nigeria, BMW says it would release other engine versions in front-wheel drive powered by a three-litre engine.

 Handling and Ride

-I like to note that the car I test-drove is a right-hand drive, meaning the driving wheel is located on the right hand side of the car.
+I like to note that the car I test-drove is a right-hand drive, meaning the driving wheel is located on the right-hand side of the car.
 Unlike Nigeria, cars meant for South Africa have to be right-hand drive, for they drive on the left side of the road, unlike Nigeria, where we drive on the right side of the road.
-I found it less challenging, because I had had several years of driving experience on English roads.
-But unlike United Kingdom, I was not so familiar with South Africa.
-My previous test-drive was done in Johannesburg.
+I found it less challenging because I had had several years of driving experience on English roads.
+But unlike the United Kingdom, I was not so familiar with South Africa.
+My previous test drive was done in Johannesburg.
 But BMW Group made things easier by making available a Route Schedule, which was very handy during the test-drive, which covered about 300 kilometres.
-Driving seat sort of corsets the driver, leaving generous legroom and shoulder room.
+The driving seat sort of corsets the driver, leaving generous legroom and shoulder room.